ember-intl/ember-intl/docs/ember-intl/src/docs/quickstart.md

 ### v1 apps {#4-set-up-ember-intl-v1-apps}

 When the app starts, `@ember-intl/v1-compat` automatically loads your translations, then passes them to the `intl` service.
-So your only job is to call `setLocale` to specify which language(s) the app should use initially.
+Your only remaining job is to call `setLocale` to specify which language(s) the app should use initially.

 ::: code-group